bttmly/empiricist/README.md

-### `experiment` and `asyncExperiment` methods
+### `Experiment` instance methods

-Only interact with `experiment` objects through their public interface, which consists of the following methods.
-The `experiment` is itself a function and should be called just as the control function would be.
-Asynchronous functions should use the `asyncExperiment` factory.
+During initialization, both `syncExperiment` and `asyncExperiment` expose an underlying `Experiment` instance that is used for configuration.
+This object's `use()` method **must** be called with a function.
+The instance methods of Experiments are below.
+All methods return the instance for chaining.

+**Important**: This object is available within the executor, it is not returned from the function call to `syncExperiment` or `asyncExperiment`.
+Those functions return normal JavaScript function objects that behave like the configured control function.

 #### `use(Function control) => Experiment self`
 `use` sets the 'control behavior' of an experiment.
 This should be the original function that is being refactored or replaced.
+This method must be called properly in the executor or an exception will be thrown.

 #### `try(Function candidate) => Experiment self`
 `try` sets the 'candidate behavior' of an experiment.
 This should be the function that is being developed to replace the 'control behavior'.